Saz2049/Ambiguous-Musical-Figures/README.md

 2) diffuse or shifting attention, prompted through assessing an interpretation of an ordering of Galant schemata.

 Unlike focusing on a scale degree interpretation in a single voice, hearing a passage as a schema requires attending to multiple, co-occurring features at once.
-Because the latter requires more attentional resources (WM) and more active simulator traces (LTM), hearing and alternating a schema interpretation is likely more challenging.
+Because the latter requires more attentional and memory resources, hearing and alternating a schema interpretation is likely more challenging.
 The final portion of the survey collected general information regarding the participants’ music theory training (years of training), their experience with scale degrees and Galant schemata, and their familiarity with the sonata movement in the study.
 Taken together, the information gathered in the first part of the study addresses the first and second research questions above (i.e., whether the excerpts are bistable, and if bistability changes with conceptual prompt and auditory attending strategy), and the biographical information regarding music theory training gathered at the end of the survey addresses the final research question (i.e., whether the results observed depend on previous training and experience).

 ## Participants ##